 3. Journalling – I try to journal every morning just for 5-10 minutes before the kids get up, just to check in how I feel and to use it as a reminder to see how I feel in my body and respond to it if needed.

-4. Mediation – yes, you knew it was coming.
+4. Meditation – yes, you knew it was coming.
 I have to say I have an intermittent relationship with meditation over many years now.
 On the whole it has really helped me connect with myself and give me space between thoughts and actions.
 I was a fairly reluctant meditator (all seemed a bit too out there for me) and at times it feels like yet another thing ‘to do’.
 But I have found the following also to be true:

 “Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom.”Viktor Frankl, Psychologist, Holocaust survivor and author of ‘Man’s Search for Meaning’